On $d$-permutations and Pattern Avoidance Classes: Introduction

 Starting with Knuth's \cite{knuth1973art} work on permutations in 1973, the field of pattern avoidance has been well-studied in enumerative combinatorics.
 Simion and Schmidt first considered pattern avoidance in their work on enumerating permutation avoidance classes in 1985 \cite{simion1985restricted}.
 Pattern avoidance can be defined as follows: \begin{definition} Let $\sigma \in S_{n}$ and $\pi \in S_{k}$, where $k \leq n$.
 We say that the permutation $\sigma$ \emph{contains} the pattern $\pi$ if there exists indices $c_1 < \dots < c_k$ such that $\sigma(c_1) \cdots \sigma(c_k)$ is order-isomorphic to $\pi$.
 We say a permutation \emph{avoids} a pattern if it does not contain it. \end{definition}

+Permutations avoiding sets of small patterns have been exhaustively enumerated \cite{simion1985restricted, mansour2020enumeration, knuth1973art}.
 It is well-known that permutations avoiding certain patterns are in bijection with other combinatorial objects, such as Dyck paths \cite{krattenthaler2001permutations, reifegerste2003diagram} and maximal chains of lattices \cite{simion1985restricted}.
 Some of them are further enumerated by the Catalan and Schr{\"o}der numbers \cite{west1995generating}.
 In their work, Simion and Schmidt \cite{simion1985restricted} completely enumerated permutations avoiding any single pattern, two patterns, or three patterns of size $3$, paving the path for more work in the field of pattern avoidance.

-More recently, Bonichon and Morel \cite{bonichon2022baxter} defined a multidimensional generalization of a permutation, called a $d$-permutation, which resembles the structure of a $(d-1)$-tuple of permutations.
+More recently, Bonichon and Morel \cite{bonichon2022baxter} considered a multidimensional generalization of a permutation, called a $d$-permutation, which resembles the structure of a $(d-1)$-tuple of permutations.
 Tuples of permutations have been studied before \cite{gunby2019asymptotics, aldred2005permuting}, but $d$-permutations have not been thoroughly studied yet, mainly appearing in a few papers related to separable permutations \cite{gunby2019asymptotics, asinowski2010separable}.
 In particular, Asinowski and Mansour \cite{asinowski2010separable} presented a generalization of separable permutations that are similar to $d$-permutations and characterized these generalized permutations with sets of forbidden patterns.
-The study of pattern-avoidance classes of permutations has received much attention, and permutations avoiding sets of small patterns have been exhaustively enumerated \cite{simion1985restricted, mansour2020enumeration, knuth1973art}.
-However, $d$-permutations introduced by Bonichon and Morel are slightly different than the one introduced by Asinowski and Mansour \cite{asinowski2010separable} and coincide with the classical permutation for $d=2$.
+The $d$-permutations studied by Bonichon and Morel coincide with the one introduced by Asinowski and Mansour \cite{asinowski2010separable} for the multidimensional case but also coincide with the classical permutation for $d=2$.